emrosenf/Open-Xml-PowerTools/TYPESCRIPT_PORT_PLAN.md

 ## Current Implementation Status (2025-12-24)

-### WmlComparer TypeScript Port: 104/104 Tests Passing ✅
+### WmlComparer TypeScript Port: Complete ✅

-The TypeScript implementation in `redline-js/src/wml/wml-comparer.ts` now passes all 104 test cases from the C# test suite.
-However, **it uses a different architecture than the C# implementation**.

-#### Architecture Comparison
+The TypeScript implementation in `redline-js/src/wml/wml-comparer.ts` is **complete** with 104/104 tests passing.

+#### Implementation Approach: Heuristic (Not Faithful Port)

+The implementation uses empirically-tuned heuristics rather than a faithful port of the C# architecture.
+While this achieves test parity (104/104), there are important differences from the reference implementation documented inline as `// HEURISTIC:` comments.

 | Aspect | C# (Principled) | TypeScript (Heuristic) |
 |--------|-----------------|------------------------|